cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 ## Step 1: Network policy for DB
 We want only that ads:app is allowed to talk to ads:db.
-Configure a network policy accordingly.
+Configure a network policy in a file named `ads-db-networkpolicy` accordingly.
+You can check the network policy exercise and [this reference](https://kubernetes.io/docs/concepts/services-networking/network-policies/) on how to write a network policy.

 ## Step 2: Network policy for Ads
-xxx
+Currently we only want ads to be able to talk to the db.
+Also again like in the network exercise we also want only a certain range of ip addresses to be able to talk to the app.
+If you are in Walldorf, Germany, the range is `cidr: 155.56.0.0/16`.

 ## Step 3: TLS
 ```